HigherOrderCO/HVM/README.md

 High-Order Virtual Machine (HOVM)
 =================================

-Have you ever dreamed of a future where people wrote high-level recursive code in language that felt as elegant as Haskell, and that code was compiled to an executable as memory-efficiency of Rust and the massive parallelism of CUDA?
+Have you ever dreamed of a future where people wrote high-level code in language that felt **as elegant as Haskell**, and that code was compiled to executables **as memory-efficiency of Rust**, all while enjoying the **massive parallelism of CUDA**?
 Wait no more, the future has arrived!

-High-Order Virtual Machine (HOVM) is a pure functional compile target that is **lazy**, **non-garbage-collected** and **massively parallel**.
+**High-Order Virtual Machine (HOVM)** is a pure functional compile target that is **lazy**, **non-garbage-collected** and **massively parallel**.
 Not only that, it is **beta-optimal**, which means it, in several cases, can be exponentially faster than the every other functional runtime, including Haskell's GHC.

+That is possible due to a new model of computation, the **Interaction Net**, which enjoys the best aspects of the Turing Machine and the Lambda Calculus.
+Up until recently, that model, despite elegant, was not efficient in practice.
+Thanks to a recent breaktrough, its efficiency improved drastically, allowing HOVM to compete with state-of-art functional compilers, even though it is still an early prototype with numerous optimizations missing.

 Usage
 -----

-Using HOVM couldn't be simpler.
-Just...

 #### 1. Install it